ever-been/everDoc/src/book/markdown/taskapi.md

 		</taskDescriptors>
 	</configuration>

 This specifies that the package should publish a single descriptor named `NginxBenchmark.td.xml` which is located in the specified resource path.
-With such a configuration, creating the BPK package is simply a matter of invoking `mvn package` on this project – this will produce a `.bpk` file that can be uploaded into BEEN.
+With such a configuration, creating the BPK package is simply a matter of invoking `mvn package` on this project – this will produce a `.bpk` file that can be uploaded to the BEEN.

 ### Descriptor Format